981destroyer/CurrencyConverter/README.md

 ﻿# CurrencyConverter

-A simple program which converts between the currencies Euro, US-Dollar, Rubel based on the current exchange rate (28.10.2022).
+A simple program which converts between the currencies Euro, US-Dollar, Rubel based on the current exchange rates (28.10.2022).